 She didn’t move.

-In almost shock at my unrestrained words and thoughts, I looked at her and saw red eyes brimming with tears.
+In shock at my unrestrained words and thoughts, I looked at her and saw red eyes brimming with tears.

 She finally walked away, shoulders slumped and head down.

 My typically very confident daughter was crushed — not by a bully or a snobby peer, but by her own mother.

 A parent should always be a child’s place of comfort and encouragement.

 But at that moment, I failed to be what she needed.

 Why am I sharing this raw, real moment with you?

 As moms, it’s so easy to be caught up with our responsibilities that we forget to be cautious about our critical, complaining and negative thoughts.

 Maybe we’re not yelling at our kids, but even trying to constantly “fix” our kids can rreeeaaallly mess up our parenting journey.

 Frustrations can spew out of our mouths and damage the closest people in our lives.